Are prepaid energy plans the answer to Australia’s high energy bill strife?

-Energy giant AGL has recently launched a new prepaid bill option, which allows customers to pay for their electricity upfront in weekly or monthly installments.
 These smaller, more frequent payments are designed to help spread out the expense of a power bill, in order to give Aussies better control over their budget.

 Customers signed up to the prepaid option can also track how much energy they’ve used through a mobile app, so they can keep an eye on how close they are to reaching their credit limit.

 A customer's credit doesn’t expire, just rolls over to the next month if it’s left unused and there’s no risk of suddenly being cut off if the credit runs out - instead, if their balance hits zero, customers are rolled onto the standard variable rate plan on a “post-paid” basis.

 “Pre-paying your power bills could be a useful tool for Aussies struggling to meet large lump sum payments each quarter, provided the rates on offer are a competitive deal,” said Mozo Director Kirsty Lamont.

 “It minimises the risk of bill shock, since you're dealing with smaller payments more often, plus you’ve got the opportunity to monitor your power usage and how it fits into your budget, instead of scrabbling to pay an unexpectedly high bill after the fact.”